 The second recipient of the award, Ella-Marie West, a sophomore and international and area studies major, chose to write about interracial marriage before the Loving v.
 Virginia case.
 “Interracial marriage between blacks and whites in the 1950s was almost unheard of.
 Yet, across the racial divide, two trends existed in 1950s interracial marriage politics: first, men and women were treated differently when it came to interracial marriage; secondly, there was stronger top-down suppression, contributing to the counterculture and resistance of earlier generations that erupted in the 60s,” explained West.
 “I was especially drawn to this subject because I am biracial, and I have been in biracial relationships,” she added, offering a more personal contextualization for her interest in writing this piece.
 You can read her full essay here.

-Luka Cai Minglu, who recieved an honorable mention, chose to write about gender roles in Antigone.
+Luka Cai Minglu, who received an honorable mention, chose to write about gender roles in Antigone.
 She writes, “The starkly separate realms into which Antigone relegates men and women prompt a reading of the play through the lens of gender essentialism.
 In gender studies, gender essentialism entails the belief that those characteristics defined as women's essence are fixed and shared by all women at all times.
 This paper argues that while characters in Antigone appear to reinforce the gender essentialism pervasive in ancient Greece at the time, their most aggressive attempts to regulate essentialist gender norms actually reveal the contingency and fragility of these norms.”
 You can read her full essay here.

 Both Ruskay-Kidd and West commented on the exciting, and, at times, challenging nature of doing such substantial academic research.
 “It’s investigative,” said West.
 “It was like looking at a little slice of history.”